lapps/lapps.github.io/TechMeeting2014-10-02.md

 ---

 **Date** October 2-3, 2014 <br/>
-**Place** Vassar College, Poughkeepsie NY
+**Place** Vassar College, Poughkeepsie NY<br/>
-In no particular order.

 ## Licensing

-1. Language Grid support
+1. Service Grid support
 1. Actual mechanisms we will use
 1. Security
 	* Start using https ASAP.
 	* WS-Trust
 	* WS-Federation

-## The Language Grid
+## The Service Grid
 1. REST/JSON services
 1. User authorization (See Licensing)

-## Interim Hack(s)
+### Interim Hacks
-1. What do we need to do until the LG catches up?
+What do we need to do until the Service Grid catches up?

 * LAPPS Composer
 * LAPPS Pipeline Planner
+* Users invoking services
+	1. via the language grid
+	1. calling the service directly

+## JSON-LD
+1. Vocabulary
+	* URLs and namespaces
+	* Markables
+	* Coreference
+1. LIF
+1. Metadata
+	* Services
-	*
+	* DataSources
+1. Validation and Schemata

-# Work Items
+## Work Items

 If we have time: